slcs-jsc/jurassic/docs/manual/lookup_tables.md

 ## Performance considerations

 - Binary lookup tables significantly reduce I/O overhead.
+- netCDF lookup tables can be convenient when multiple channels for one emitter should be bundled into a single file.
 - Keeping tables on fast local or parallel file systems improves performance for large runs.
 - Table reuse across many simulations amortizes the offline generation